-Underlining this reality, there are now two major NATO/US military exercises underway which are clearly being seen as a message aimed at Russia and other “adversaries.”
+Underlining that reality, there are now two major NATO/U.S. military exercises underway which are clearly being seen as a message aimed at Russia and other “adversaries.”

-In a similar fashion, the death of Hamas leader Yahya Sinwar in Gaza, while touted as a major “inflection point” by the US, has done absolutely nothing to deescalate the conflict in this region.
-In between meetings with European leaders about further support to Ukraine this week, President Biden found time to call Benjamin Netanyahu to “congratulate” him on the death of Sinwar, and lie about how this presents an “opportunity” to release the hostages and bring the war to a close.
-However, as these flowery statements were being made, Netanyahu is also promising to scale up its offensives in Gaza and Lebanon, and now appears to be enforcing a total military siege on northern Gaza.
+In a similar fashion, the death of Hamas leader Yahya Sinwar in Gaza, while touted as a major “inflection point” by the U.S., has done absolutely nothing to de-escalate the conflict in the region.
+In between meetings with European leaders about further support to Ukraine this week, President Biden found time to call Benjamin Netanyahu to “congratulate” him on the death of Sinwar, and lie about how it presents an “opportunity” to release the hostages and bring the war to a close.
+However, as these flowery statements were being made, Netanyahu is also promising to scale up Israeli offensives in Gaza and Lebanon, and now appears to be enforcing a total military siege on northern Gaza.

 Add to this the fact that Israel is vowing to launch a new major attack against Iran, just as 100 U.S. troops have arrived in Israel, supposedly to defend and operate an American THAAD missile defense system.